Rotating multi-charge spindles and their microstates: The charged Cardy formula and the spindle microstates

 \subsection{The universal spindles in theories with 8 and 16 supercharges}

 There are two simple universal cases where we can test \eqref{A2d:gluingG} against supergravity predictions.
-As already mentioned, the $stu$ model in five dimensions admits truncations to both minimal $\cN=2$ and $\cN=4$ gauged supergravites and the corresponding solutions can be uplifted to any AdS$_5$ compactification with eight and sixteen supercharges, respectively (charge quantization conditions allowing).
+As already mentioned, the $stu$ model in five dimensions admits truncations to both minimal $\cN=2$ and $\cN=4$ gauged supergravites and the corresponding solutions can be uplifted to any AdS$_5$ compactification with eight and sixteen supercharges, respectively (charge quantization conditions and regularity of the uplift allowing).
 This calls for a universal field theory counting of microstates in $\cN=1$ and $\cN=2$ SCFTs, in the spirit of \cite{Benini:2015bwz,Azzurli:2017kxo,Bobev:2017uzs,Hosseini:2020mut}.

 Let us consider first the case with eight supercharges, which is a straightforward generalization of the universal static case discussed in \cite{Ferrero:2020laf}.
 The rotating black spindle of section \ref{subsec:rotspindle} when restricted to equal electric charges $q_1=q_2=q_3$ is a solution of minimal gauged supergravity and, as such, it can be embedded in all string and M-theory compactifications with an AdS$_5$ vacuum and eight supercharges \cite{Gauntlett:2007ma}.
 For all these solutions, the entropy takes the universal form \be S_{\text{BH}} \equiv \log \rho_{\text{susy}} (Q_0 , J) = 2 \pi \sqrt{\frac{c^{\text{CFT}}}{6} \left( Q_0 - \frac{J^2}{2 k} \right)} \, , \ee with \be c^{\text{CFT}} = \frac{4 a_{4\rd}}{3} \frac{( n_2 - n_1 )^3}{n_1 n_2 (n_1^2+n_1 n_2+n_2^2 )} \, , \qquad k = - \frac{4 a_{4\rd}}{27} \left( \frac{1}{n_1^3}-\frac{1}{n_2^3} \right) , \ee where $a_{4\rd}=\frac{\pi }{8 G^{(5)}_{\text{N}} g_{(5)}^3 }$ is the exact central charge of the dual $\cN=1$ SCFT.
 These solutions can be interpreted as universal compactifications on the spindle with angular momentum and magnetic charges aligned with the {\it exact} four-dimensional $R$-symmetry $\sum_{i=1}^d \bar \Delta_i Q_i$ of the $\cN=1$ SCFT \footnote{Notice that the exact $R$-charges $\bar \Delta_i$ should satisfy some conditions for the construction to work, in particular they should be at least rational.
 This restrict the class of compactifications that can be used.} \be \fp^i = \frac 1 2 \left ( \frac{1}{n_1} - \frac{1}{n_2} \right) \bar \Delta_i \, , \quad \text{ for } \quad i = 1, 2, \ldots, d \, . \ee It is easy to see that the anomaly polynomial of the two-dimensional CFT \eqref{A2d:gluingG} collapses to the anomaly polynomial \eqref{Aequal} of $\cN=4$ SYM with $\Delta_i=2/3$,\footnote{The best way of doing this computation is to use the gauge $r_0^i=\bar\Delta_i$.
 Since there are no flavor charges and \eqref{A2d:gluingG} is extremized at $\Delta_i=\bar\Delta_i$, we can restrict to $\Delta_i=\bar\Delta_i$.
 Recall that the exact four-dimensional $R$-symmetry $\bar \Delta_i $ is obtained by extremizing \eqref{gen-a} and $ a_{4\rd} = \frac{9}{32} \sum_{i,j,k = 1}^d c_{ijk} \bar \Delta_i \bar\Delta_j \bar\Delta_k$.} \bea \cA_{2\rd} = \frac{2 a_{4\rd}}{27} & \left(12 \left( \frac{1}{n_1} - \frac{1}{n_2} \right) c_1 (F_R)^2 + \left( \frac{1}{n_1^3} - \frac{1}{n_2^3} \right) c_1 (J)^2 - 6 \left( \frac{1}{n_1^2} - \frac{1}{n_2^2} \right) c_1 (F_R) c_1 (J) \right) , \eea as already computed in \cite[(30)]{Ferrero:2020laf}.
 Notice that this expression only depends on $a_{4\rd}$.
 The universal form of \eqref{UnivEntropy} then follows from the universality of the anomaly polynomial and the charged Cardy formula.